Reprompts/Reprompts/README.md

-# 🧠 REPROMPTS: Rewriting Reality Through Thought
+# 🧠 REPROMPTS: Rewriting Reality Through Code

 Welcome to **Reprompts** — a rebellion against ordinary thought, a playground of unrealistic questions, and a challenge to break out of the cage of conventional systems.
 This is not just a repo.
 It’s a **movement**.
 A **mental revolution**.